cloudamqp/lavinmq/README.md

 ## Docker

-It is possible to run AvalancheMQ using docker.
+It is possible to run AvalancheMQ using Docker.
 To build the image run:

 `docker build -t avalanchemq .`